Patients visited in OPD

 The staff at the Centre maintains health promotion lessons aimed at promoting good health practice and the prevention of the most common diseases.

-We provide a guesthouse for relatives or other people accompanying patients arriving from far away.
+A guesthouse for relatives or other people accompanying patients arriving from far away has been made available.

 The nutritional programme